WICG/navigation-api/README.md

 ```

 This can be useful for cleaning up any information in secondary stores, such as `sessionStorage` or caches, when we're guaranteed to never reach those particular history entries again.

+Note that this while this event is firing, `appHistory.entries()` will still return a snapshot containing the entry; only after all `beforedispose` events fire does it get updated.

+Also note that this event will fire right before the `pagehide` event, if the navigation causing the entries to be disposed is a cross-document navigation.

 ### Performance timeline API integration